williamcotton/guish/README.md

 - cut
 - tee
 - xargs
+- prependcss
+- cd
 - Generic command support for unsupported commands

 ### pg and ggplot

-These are both custom shell functions that will need to be included in a file reference by the `preloadScript` section of the [`~/.guish`](https://github.com/williamcotton/guish/edit/main/README.md#configuration) configuration.
+These are both custom shell functions that will need to be included in a file referenced by the `preloadScript` section of the [`~/.guish`](#configuration) configuration.

 `pg` requires that `psql` is on the host system.